 May 2015: Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayuth Chan-o-Cha and Foreign Minister Tanasak Patimapragorn, as well as former Prime Ministers Yingluck Shinawatra and Abhisit Vejjajiva.

 November 2013: Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.

 February 2013: Then Minister for Foreign Affairs, the Hon Bob Carr, met Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.

 May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, Prime Minister Yingluck Shinawatra visited Australia.

-August 2012: His Majesty the King’s granddaughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.
+August 2012: His Majesty the late King’s granddaughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.